magicbell/magicbell-js/README.md

 This command consumes the changesets as collected in [.changeset](.changeset), and proposes changelogs and version bumps.
 Please review the proposed changes, and polish the changelogs.
 Make sure that breaking changes result in major version bumps.

-Commit the change with `git add . && git commit -m 'version packages`, and move on to the next step to publish.
+Commit the change with `git add . && git commit -m 'version packages'`, and move on to the next step to publish.

 ```
 yarn changeset:release